kdechant/eamon/EVENT-HANDERS.md

         }
       },

+# Handling group monsters

+It's possible to create a group of monsters with the same properties.
+They will always be displayed as a group in the game, though the members are independent entities who can fight or flee as individuals.

+To create a group monster, enter the following when creating or editing the monster in the admin panel:

+* "Count" field greater than 1
+* Enter a custom plural name in the "Name plural" field
+  * This is optional; if you leave this blank, the plural name will be created by adding an "s" to the regular name.
+This may not always be what you want.
+* If the monsters should have weapons (other than natural weapons), you'll need to do the following:
+  * Create as many artifacts as there are group members.
+The artifact IDs must be in a contiguous numerical series, e.g., #11, #12, #13...
+  * Set the group monster's weapon ID to the first one
+  * This will assign the weapons to the individual group members in sequential order.
+So, if the group monster's weapon ID is 11, the first member will have artifact ID #11 as its weapon, the second member will have artifact 12, and so on.

+## How it works

+Group monsters are represented by two types of objects: a virtual "parent" monster object representing the group, and an array of "children."
+Children are represented as separate monster objects with an ID like '5.001' or '5.002'.
+(Where 5 is the id of the group.)

+Within an event handler, you may interact with the children of a group in a forEach() loop, like this:

+    let group_monster = game.monsters.get(5);
+    group_monster.children.forEach(c => c.hardiness++);

+## Limitations

+The group monster routine can work for groups up to 9,999 members.
+However, performance problems are likely if the group size exceeds 500 members.

+All monsters in the group will have the same reaction to the player; e.g., if one is friendly, they're all friendly.

+## Attacking

+Group members attack as separate individuals.
+Only 5 members can attack in any given turn.
+(Otherwise, each turn could take a long time.)

+## Targeting

+During combat, when a monster chooses to target a group, it actually targets a random member of the group.

+Similarly, using `monster.injure()` (e.g., with traps or mass-effect weapons like bombs and grenades), the damage will be done to a random member of the group.

+## Fleeing

+Any number of group members can flee in one round.
+They may all flee in different directions.
+If multiple members end up in the same room, they will appear as part of the group when next encountered.

+In an event handler, you can force the entire group to flee:

+    let group_monster = game.monsters.get(5);
+    group_monster.flee();

+All the members of the group who are in the current room will flee.
+This does not affect other members who are currently located in different rooms.

+## Pursuit

+When the player flees, the group members in the current room will either pursue the player as a group, or stay put as a group.

+## Dead bodies

+If the group monster has a dead body id, that artifact will be placed on the ground in the room where any member dies.
+ If some members flee, and they later die in a different room, the same artifact will be reused and moved to the new room.

+This behavior may change in the future.

+## Moving a group to a different room

+In an event handler, using `monster.moveToRoom(5)` will move all living members of the group to the target room.

+To move just one member, or just a few members, you can do something like the following:

+    // move one member
+    monster.children[0].moveToRoom(5);
+    // move the first 10 members
+    monster.children.slice(0, 10).forEach(c => c.moveToRoom(5));

+## Adding members to a group

+You can add on additional members to the group, using the `spawnChild()` method:

+    let group_monster = game.monsters.get(5);
+    group_monster.spawnChild();

+The new member will appear in the same room where the virtual "parent" monster is currently located.
+It will have the same stats as the parent.
+New members will always have natural weapons, even if the other members are using artifacts as weapons.

+## Removing members from a group

+You can reduce the size of a group by calling the `removeChildren()` method:

+    let group_monster = game.monsters.get(5);
+    group_monster.removeChildren(3);

+If the number you pass is equal to or larger than the current size of the group, the entire group monster will be removed from the game.

+Note: This doesn't take into account where the members are.
+If they are scattered among multiple rooms, it won't be predictable which ones get removed.

 # Requesting player input

 In some event handlers, you may need to ask for additional input from the player before proceeding.
 For this purpose, the game engine contains a "modal" object which displays a prompt.